Compare & Save on Conveyancing Solicitors

-After your offer has been accepted, your conveyancer will organise three main searches, including local authority searches, environmental searches and drainage and water searches.
+After your offer has been accepted, your conveyancer will organise three main searches: local authority searches, environmental searches and drainage and water searches.
 You'll also have to carry out title searches to prove that the seller is the legal owner of the house.

-If you’re buying a house with a mortgage, then conveyancing searches are a requirement to reassure your mortgage lender that the property won’t lose its value.
-These searches will also give you more information concerning the area and the property itself, playing a decisive factor in whether or not you go ahead with the purchase.
+If you’re buying a house with a mortgage, then conveyancing searches are required to reassure your mortgage lender that the property won’t lose its value.
+These searches will give you more information concerning the area and the property itself.
+They are a decisive factor in whether you should go ahead with the purchase.

 A licensed conveyancer or a conveyancing solicitor will enquire with the necessary people on what searches to undergo.
 Compare My Move share everything you need to know about conveyancing searches.

-These will then highlight any issues to do with the area and local authority that could potentially cause disruption or damage to the property.
+These will then highlight any issues to do with the area and local authority that could cause disruption or damage to the property.
 The council might have planning permission to carry out building work or major schemes that could affect the property you’re interested in.

-Conveyancing searches will be carried out at the beginning of the conveyancing process, before exchanging contracts, as the searches will provide you with vital information that could affect your decision to continue with the transaction.
+Conveyancing searches will be carried out at the beginning of the conveyancing process, before exchanging contracts.
+These searches will provide you with vital information that could affect your decision to continue with the transaction.

 Local authority searches are an essential part of the conveyancing process for buying a house.
-If you’re loaning money from a mortgage provider, then you will have to instruct your conveyancer to carry out local authority searches as a requirement.
+If you’re loaning money from a mortgage provider, then you'll have to instruct your conveyancer to carry out local authority searches.

-Local authority searches are vital in finding out key pieces of information that could be the deciding factor on whether or not you buy the property.
-The searches will highlight anything in the local area that will affect you whilst living in the property.
+Local authority searches are vital in finding key pieces of information that could be the deciding factor on whether you buy the property.
+The searches will highlight anything in the local area that will affect you whilst living there.